Solutions in the (1/2,0)+(0,1/2) Representation of the Lorentz Group: Non-commutativity in the Dirac equation.

 as usual.
 Therefore the equation (\ref{f4}) will {\it not} lead to the well-known equation $E^2 -{\bf p}^2 = m^2$.
 Instead, we have

 For the sake of simplicity, we may assume the last term to be zero.
 Thus, we come to

-However, let us apply the unitary transformation.
-It is known~\cite{Berg,Dvo2} that one can\footnote{Some relations for the components ${\bf a}$ should be assumed.
+However, let us apply a unitary transformation.
+It is known, Refs.~\cite{Berg,Dvo2}, that one can transform\footnote{Some relations for the components ${\bf a}$ should be assumed.
 Moreover, in our case ${\bm \theta}$ should not depend on $E$ and ${\bf p}$.
-Otherwise, we must take the non-commutativity $[E, {\bf p}^i]_-$ into account again.}
+Otherwise, we must take the non-commutativity $[E, {\bf p}^i]_- \neq 0$ into account again.}

 For ${\bm \alpha}$ matrices we re-write (\ref{s3}) to

 The explicit form of the $U_1$ matrix is ($a_{r,l}= a_1\pm ia_2$):